jeremyarancio/invoice-reader-app/README.md

 [![Product Name Screen Shot](assets/Animation.gif)](assets/Animation.gif)

-Frustrated to not have a tool to manage my own invoices, I decided to create mine!
+Frustrated to not have a tool to manage my invoices, I decided to create my own!

-This project was a way for me to learn how to develop from end-to-end a production application.
-Feel free to reuse the code for your own project
+Feel free to reuse the code for your own project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>